 Meet Bill

 Years ago, I moved to New Hampshire as a Dartmouth student, and loved this state so much that I became a resident.
-My wife, Stefanie, and I raised five children in the Lakes Region and all have stayed and become productive citizens.
-We want to keep the New Hampshire we have come to love, and are disturbed by outsiders who have moved here intending to change our way of life.
+My wife, Stefanie, and I raised our five children in the Lakes Region.
+We want to keep the New Hampshire we love and are disturbed by outsiders who have moved here intending to change our way of life.

 I practiced ophthalmology in Carroll County for 30 years – mostly based in Wolfeboro, but also for some years in North Conway.
 As a business owner I created jobs and as a doctor I got people back to their jobs.
 Many of my constituents are my former patients – they know me, I know them, and they know I have their best interests in mind as I make decisions in Concord.

 Further, I have experience in numerous committees working on legislation in the House.
-This is where the real work gets done in the House.
 For 5 years I served on Health, Human Services and Elderly Affairs.
 Briefly, I served on Election law, but was moved to Executive Departments and Administration after switching parties.
-Currently I serve on the Health and Human Services Over site Committee, the State Health Assessment and State Health improvement Plan Advisory Council, and am one of the Governor’s appointees to the NH Prescription Drug Affordability Board.
-I was the Vice Chair of the Commission to Study Allowing Pharmacists to Prescribe or Make Available Via Protocol Oral Contraceptives and Certain Related Medications, which gave a unanimous recommendation to HB1822.
-This bill made the pill available without prior prescription in NH.
-Since inception, I have chaired the NH Rare Disease Advisory Council, and been the Vice Chair of the NH Telehealth Commission.
-In 2019, despite being in the minority, I chaired the Committee of Conference on HB 511 and served on HB508, both of which were signed into law.
+I also served on the Health and Human Services Oversite Committee, the State Health Assessment and State Health improvement Plan Advisory Council, and was one of the Governor’s appointees to the NH Prescription Drug Affordability Board.
+I was the Vice Chair of the Commission to Study Allowing Pharmacists to Prescribe or Make Available Via Protocol Oral Contraceptives and Certain Related Medications — the forum used to craft legislation making the pill available without prior prescription in NH.
+I have chaired the NH Rare Disease Advisory Council, and been the Vice Chair of the NH Telehealth Commission.
+In 2019, despite being in the minority, I chaired one Committee of Conference and served on another — both times reaching final compromise on important legislation.

-Last September I left the Republican party and became a Democrat.
-The story is well known.
+In 2021 I left the Republican party and became a Democrat.
 The Democratic party is a big tent and I have been enthusiastically welcomed.
 I invite others no longer welcome in today’s Republican party to join me in moving on.

 I believe in compromise but not appeasement.
 Compromise becomes appeasement when an extreme group takes control of the legislature.
 Those who support and encourage extremists by abandoning long held positions are as much of a problem as the extremists themselves.
-Proposals included blocking local zoning regulations and regulation of short term rentals, preventing school districts from utilizing reasonable public health measures during a pandemic, and imposing one group’s morality on school curriculum.
-These are all issues where compromise is not possible and half measures become appeasement.
 Appeasement does not work and history does not judge appeasement well.
 I believe I have convictions strong enough to make this distinction on behalf of my patients, now constituents, who I have known for decades.

 We need a Senator advocating the moderate policies supported by most of our citizens.
 We need a Senator with the character to stand up to the loud and vocal minority which has gained control of the Republican party.
 I am running to become that Senator for District 3.